raghu-vijaykumar/blog/content/docs/system-design/design-patterns/facade/README.md

         self.buffer += text
 ```
 **Viewport Class**: Acts as a view into a section of the buffer, allowing partial content to be displayed or manipulated.
-**Attributes**:
+- **Attributes**:
   - buffer: Holds a reference to a Buffer object.
   - offset: Represents the starting point of the viewport within the buffer (default: 0).
-**Methods**:
+- **Methods**:
   - get_char_at(index): Retrieves a character from the buffer at a specified index, adjusted by the viewport's offset.
   - append(text): Appends text to the buffer.
-**Code**

 ```python
 class Viewport: